mgax/jekyllcms/README.md

 JekyllCMS is a content editor for [GitHub Pages][gh-pages].
 It's the missing link for non-programmers to use Jekyll: a friendly backend.

+If you want to improve JekyllCMS, see the [contributor guide](CONTRIBUTING.md).

 ## Getting started
 In the spirit of GitHub Pages, you don't need to host anything yourself!